Fort Lauderdale Work Injury Lawyer

 Within a reasonable amount of time, the insurance company or your employer must decide whether they will offer workers’ comp benefits to you because of your injury.
 Again, states have deadlines — some more strict than others.
 Once the claim is approved, you should begin receiving your benefits, including lost wages and medical care.
 If your case is denied, we will fight to get you the benefits that you are entitled to under the law.

-Our law firm has served the local community of Fort Lauderdale for several years, and our team is proud to provide counsel in workers’ compensation cases.
-For more information about our team, or to schedule an in-person case evaluation with a top Fort Lauderdale, FL work injury lawyer, call the Law Offices of Franks, Koenig, & Neuwelt today at 561-616-3800.
+Our law firm has served the local community of Fort Lauderdale for more than 100 combined years, and our team is proud to provide counsel in workers’ compensation cases.
+For more information about our team, or to schedule an in-person case evaluation with a top Fort Lauderdale, FL work injury lawyer, call the Law Offices of Franks, Koenig & Neuwelt today at 561-616-3800.

 On-the-job injuries can happen in any occupation.
 When they do, workers’ compensation benefits can provide a lifeline for employees during their recovery.
 Unfortunately, some employers may try to discourage their workers from filing claims, try to dispute the injury or how it occurred, or may engage in workplace retaliation against them as a result.
 In these situations our Fort Lauderdale, FL work injury lawyer can help you to understand your rights and help to protect you in your current job.
 The Law Offices of Franks, Koenig & Neuwelt can help prevent long-term losses associated with any lasting disabilities you suffer.

-Workers’ compensation is a federally mandated program that acts as a form of insurance.
-Administered through the Department of Industrial Relations, the Florida workers’ compensation program provides important benefits, which are available to workers who suffer on-the-job accidents and injuries or occupational illnesses as the result of exposure to toxic substances or other conditions in the workplace.
+Workers’ compensation is a state mandated program that provides medical care and lost wages.
+Administered through the Department of Industrial Relations, the Florida workers’ compensation program provides important benefits, which are available to workers who suffer on-the-job accidents and injuries or occupational illnesses as the result of exposure to substances or other conditions in the workplace.
 Our work injury lawyer serving Fort Lauderdale, FL shares that the benefits available include:

 - Reimbursement for lost wages while you recover;